DiegoGarciaMargozzini/Portfolio-Optimization/DOCUMENTATION.md

 TSLA: High return, VERY high risk (below diagonal ✗)
 ```

-**Key Insight**: Assets in the top-left are ideal.
-TSLA is too far right (too risky for its return).
+**Key Insight**: Only NVDA achieves Sharpe > 1.
+All other assets are below the efficiency threshold.

 ---